Jurong Region Line: History

-Origins and development
+Planning

-A white paper released in 1996 showed a light rail line connecting to the Nanyang Technological University (NTU) from Boon Lay station on the East–West Line (EWL).
-An LRT line for the Jurong area was first announced in November 1998 as part of feasibility studies by the Land Transport Authority (LTA), though communications minister Mah Bow Tan said the sustainability of such a project would depend on demand and ridership.
+Plans for a rail transit link serving the Jurong area can be traced back to the 1990s.
+A 1996 white paper proposed a light rail line connecting Nanyang Technological University (NTU) with Boon Lay station on the East–West Line (EWL).
+In November 1998, the Land Transport Authority (LTA) announced that feasibility studies were being conducted for a light rail transit (LRT) system in Jurong, although then-Communications Minister Mah Bow Tan stated that the project's viability would depend on future demand and ridership levels.

-The Jurong Region Line (JRL) was formally announced on 23 October 2001 by transport minister Yeo Cheow Tong.
-The light rail line was planned to serve the residents of Jurong living in areas beyond the EWL alongside students from NTU.
-However, in May 2008, the project was put on hold due to the lack of financial viability based on passenger demands of the time.
+The Jurong Region Line (JRL) was formally announced on 23 October 2001 by then-Transport Minister Yeo Cheow Tong.
+Conceived as a light rail system, the line was intended to serve residential areas in Jurong beyond the reach of the EWL while also providing a direct connection to NTU.
+However, passenger demand projections remained insufficient to justify construction, and in May 2008 the project was placed on hold owing to a lack of financial viability.